tillbiskup/aspecd/docs/examples/plotting-annotation-lines.rst

 Recipe
 ======

 Shown below is the entire recipe.
-As this is quite lengthly, separate parts will be detailed below in the "Results" section.
+As this is quite lengthy, separate parts will be detailed below in the "Results" section.

 .. literalinclude:: plotting-annotation-lines.yaml